nerves-keyboard/.github/profile/README.md

-## Hi there 👋
+## Hi there 👋 ⌨️

-We're here to create a mechanical keyboard that runs on Nerves!
+We're here to create mechanical keyboards that runs on Nerves!

+Come chat with us in the `#nerves-keyboard` channel on [https://elixir-slackin.herokuapp.com/](Elixir Slack)!

 <!--